 Growing from Cuttings: I have never tried to grow hame from cuttings, and do not know of anyone who has tried.
 However, the tropical alien Bignay (Antidesma bunius) is regularly propagated using greenwood cuttings and air-layering, so I encourage someone to try rooting the cuttings of our native Antidesma.
 If successful, this would be particularly advantageous since hame is dioecious.

 Growth in the Garden: I have always planted out my hame when they were 12-18 inches tall in a site with full sun or partial shade; they did fine under both light conditions.
-Unfortunately, while all the wild hame I have ever seen were in dry forest where drought is common, all my cultivated hame have been incapable of enduring any type of prolonged drought.
+Unfortunately, while all the wild hame I have ever seen were in dry forests where drought is common, all my cultivated hame have been incapable of enduring any type of prolonged drought.
 Therefore, I have always committed myself to regular weekly or biweekly watering.
 Depending on the rainfall at your site, your watering schedule may differ.
 Fortunately, a hame lets you know if it needs water — its papery leaves will either wilt or fall off.

 Sap-sucking pest infestations are common and deadly for young hame, therefore, the best strategy is to get them growing quickly until they are larger (six-plus feet) and better able to endure these attacks.
 Do this with regular watering and light fertilization.
 Additionally, you may want to regularly (every 3-6 months) treat your young tree with a systemic pesticide, or regularly spray (every 2-4 weeks) it with horticultural oil or insecticidal soap.
-Under best conditions, your hame will be six or more feet tall in a couple of years, and you can then be less vigilant and caring.
+Under the best conditions, your hame will be six or more feet tall in a couple of years, and you can then be less vigilant and caring.

 Diseases & Pests: Please read my discussion of pest inconsistencies in the Introduction above.
 Seedlings, saplings, and mature trees are all prone to infestation by sap-sucking arthropods such as scale insects, aphids, thrips, and mites.
 However, these infestations are only life-threatening for young hame.
 For large saplings and mature plants, I normally let nature run its course, and wait for natural predators such as ladybird beetles to control these pests.
 For small plants, I usually intervene with repeated sprays of horticultural oil along with a systemic insecticide.
 Chinese rose beetles will eat the leaves of hame of any age.
 While these attacks leave a plant unsightly, they have never killed any of my hame.
 Refer to Enemies in the Garden for methods of combating Chinese rose beetles.